mieweb/docs/content/rapid-deployment/review-sessions/review-session-encounter-workflow.md

    * <strong>Last Enc (No Match – none)</strong>: Conditions linked on the last known encounter will be pulled forward and linked to the current encounter.
 Status and rank is respected.
 If no previous encounter exists, or no last encounter is found, no conditions will be linked (i.e., all listed conditions will be set N/A with strikethrough).
 This setting is particularly useful for those practices that prefer no linked conditions on the first encounter, even though subsequent visits are expected to copy forward previous conditions.
    * <strong>Last Enc (No match – all)</strong>: Conditions linked on the last known encounter will be pulled forward and linked to the current encounter.
 Status and rank is respected.
 If no previous encounter exists, or no last encounter is found, all conditions will be linked (i.e., all conditions will be pulled forward and set as Active).
    * <strong>All Active Conditions</strong>: All conditions set as Active, regardless of encounters, will be pulled forward and linked as Active.
 Any conditions not applicable to the visit will need set to N/A when using this setting.
+   * will need set to N/A when using this setting.
+* PMH Linked as Active: This setting will determine if Past Medical History is linked as active from the Encounter.
+   * If yes is selected, then it will include the items as active medical conditions.
+   * If yes (incl. concluded) is selected, concluded past medical items will be considered active
+   * If no is selected, no past medical history items will be considered active
+   * If problem list only is selected, only the problem list will be considered active.
+* Audiogram STS display: This setting will determine if the age corrected, non age corrected or both audiogram results will be displayed.
+* Assessment Entry in Orders: This setting will determine if the assessment entry will be available in the Order
+* Remember provider and location: This setting will remember the provider and location in future encounters.

 Any additional details can be found in the [My Settings](../../functions/system-administration/security/my-settings.md) online help documentation, if necessary.
+**Smart Plan**

+The Smart Plan is an optional section that displays at the top of the Visit Encounter.
+The Smart Plan is similar to the Assessment, however it is located at the top of the encounter and it is intended to be a combination of both the Assessment and Plan sections.
+This section is ideal for providers who prefer to drive the encounter based on patient conditions.

+Providers will use the Smart Plan quicklist (right side of the blue vertical bar) to populate a Smart Plan for today's visit (left side of the blue vertical bar).
+The provider can leverage a combination of features, such pre configured libraries, pre-populated data based on existing data in the patient chart, organize conditions, as well as quickly order and perform tests, procedures and medications from the Smart Plan.

 ## Reporting

 Encounters are the basis on which all visits hinge, and because of this, there are various downstream implications of documentation, as well as many aspects of the chart and EHR to consider.
 Data collected within encounters are available from a plethora of reporting tools in {{% system-name %}} .
 To see the available encounter reports, navigate to the **Reports** sidemenu and select the [Visits](https://system/?f=layout&module=reports&name=Visits&tabmodule=reports&t=Visits&tabmodule=reports&tabselect=Visits) group of reports.
+**System Configuration/Key Decision Points**

+1. What encounter types need to be configured?
+   1. What is important for reporting purposes (ex: initial vs follow up) on a document/encounter level (not appointment level)
+   2. Which encounter types need to be tied to the appointment types?
+   3. What should the encounter be archived as?
+2. What encounter templates need to be configured?
+3. What protocols need to be configured?
+4. What flowsheets need to be configured?
+   1. Which protocols will drive the flowsheets?
+   2. What area within the encounter will that flowsheet belong to?
+5. What in-house testing can be performed?
+6. What types of things are referred out to be performed (besides labs) that need to be tracked?
+Physical Therapy?
+Imaging?
+Specialists?
+Decision on what to track or not
+7. Need list/address of vendors commonly refer to
+8. What macros will need to be configured?
+9. What encounters need e-sign rules set up for signature?
+10. What reports need to be configured for encounters?
+11. What libraries will need to be configured?
+12. Will the Smart Plan be utilized?

+**Action Items/Timelines**

 ## Resources